gbif/hp-swissnatcoll/en/tutorial-sessions.md

 ## Next live tutorial sessions

 {: .box }
 No tutorial session is planned at the moment.
-Please send us an email at [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch)) to request live tutorial sessions.
+Please send us an email at [dagi@gbif.ch](mailto:dagi@gbif.ch)) to request live tutorial sessions.

 <!---
 ~~- THURSDAY - **17-04-2025** - **10H30-11H30** - Publication on GBIF~~